 Collapsible content

-Q1.What kind of pool can the Tank series robots use?
+Q1.What kind of pool can the robot use?

-Q1.What kind of pool can the Tank series robots use?
+Q1.What kind of pool can the robot use?

-Q2.What should I do before and after using the Tank series robots?
+Q2.What should I do before and after using the robot?

-Q2.What should I do before and after using the Tank series robots?
+Q2.What should I do before and after using the robot?

 Q3.Will it get stuck on some shaped drain covers?